Prayers for Lent to Focus on Grace and Mercy This Lenten Season

 Praying and Fasting for Lent

-Fasting and Prayer: Fasting is a practice that has really gone by the wayside in many Christian circles.
-Yet, if done correctly, it can be a powerful time of renewing your relationship with God.
-Fasting can be found in both the Old Testament and the New, with Moses (Exodus 34:28; Deuteronomy 9:9-18), Elijah (1 Kings 19:8), and our Lord (Matthew 4:2) all participating in 40-day fasts.
-Fasting is a way of denying ourselves the excesses of life so that we might be more attuned to the Lord's voice.
+The Biblical practice of fasting can be found in both the Old Testament and the New, with Moses (Exodus 34:28; Deuteronomy 9:9-18), Elijah (1 Kings 19:8), and our Lord (Matthew 4:2) all participating in 40-day fasts.
+Fasting is a way of denying ourselves the excesses and distractions of life so that we might be more aware of the Lord's voice.
 It is also a way of disciplining yourself, strengthening your "spiritual muscles" so to speak so that when temptations arise in life, you are already used to saying "no" to your desires.
 And finally, fasting is also a way of participating, in a small way, in the sufferings of Christ and can be particularly powerful when accompanied by prayer and confession.

 10 Prayers for Lent